BrunoLevy/learn-fpga/LiteX/software/Doom/README.md

 $ make
 ```
 Then copy `doom.elf` to the SDCard.
 Connect to the SoC (`lxterm
-/dev/ttyUSBnnn`), and verify that the programs are there:
+/dev/ttyUSBnnn`), and start the program:
 ```
 liteOS> run doom.elf
 ```